effbiae/init-bm/README.md

 this repo shows how i'd like an "init" feature to work with baremetal.sh and BareMetal-Monitor

+init.app reads BMFS and lists it's contents and then exits.

 ### BareMetal-Monitor change
 see [this pull request](https://github.com/ReturnInfinity/BareMetal-Monitor/pull/10) to see a proposal for monitor to change